4liceD/unity-postproccessing/README.md

 This repository contains all my unity postproccessing preset that I use in different worlds.
 More postrprocessing prefabs will be slowly added in the future.
 Want to contribute your own presets?
-Just make a pull request and provide a preview picture
+Just make a pull request and ensure to include a preview picture

 Rooftop Night:
 ![661130_20220810082551_1](https://user-images.githubusercontent.com/95102992/184495286-2585a68d-d9dc-4725-84e8-5aa5634b6c47.png)